Just1919/Pneumonia_Detection/README.md

 ## Model Used
 We utilized the pre-trained VGG16 model to extract features from chest X-ray images.
 VGG16 is a deep convolutional neural network (CNN) that has been pre-trained on a large dataset of natural images.
 By using the VGG19 model, we were able to capture important visual features from chest X-ray images, contributing to the accuracy of our pneumonia detection system.

+## Acknowledgements
+* Link to the data: https://data.mendeley.com/datasets/rscbjbr9sj/2
+* License: CC BY 4.0